alsaibie/me319/prelabs/prelab4.md

 We will not be doing most of the low-level configuration of the timers.
 We will instead, use the stm32duino (Arduino for stm32), which provides a nice abstraction for setting up the timers.

 You can find the template code for the prelab here.
-## Using timers to generate a periodic function call
+## Example 1: Using timers to generate a periodic function call

 In Example 1 (`mainE1.cpp`), you will find a program for using Timer 1 to control a function call.